jackrcole/multi-agent-algos/index.md

 ## Formalization of MARL

 MARL can be formalized as an extension of the Markov Decision Process (MDP) used in single-agent RL.
-The formalization typically uses a Decentralized Partially Observable Markov Decision Process (Dec-POMDP) or a Stochastic Game framework [13] [14].
+MARL typically uses a Decentralized Partially Observable Markov Decision Process (Dec-POMDP) or a Stochastic Game framework [13] [14].

 1. **Dec-POMDP**:
    A Dec-POMDP is defined by a tuple ($I$, $S$, $A_{i \in I}$, $O_{i \in I}$, $P$, $R$, $\gamma$) where: